RuxinMa/packpilot/Project_Docs/PRD-LS1.md

 b.
 Changes to task or task history will be logged for audit purposes.

 ##### Testing and Validation
 a.
-Test scenarios must include assigning tasks, adjusting task history and ensuring consistency after application.
+Verify task assignments to ensure that the selected items are correctly assigned and removed from the item list.

 b.
-Validate the inputs in the task assignment and task history pop-ups.
+Verify that the task history shows the correct up-to-date information.

 #### 3.3.3 User Stories
-- As a manager, I wish I could choose a worker to accomplish the tasks I assign so that I could better assign tasks.
+- As a manager, I would like to easily assign tasks by selecting items and workers to effectively manage warehouse operations.
-- As a manager, I would like to be able to view the task history to identify issues or change preview tasks.
+- As a manager, I would like to have a clear view of past task assignments and their status in order to effectively monitor and manage workload assignments.

+#### 3.3.4 System Limitations
+- Task Name is auto-generated and cannot be edited by users

 ### 3.4 Worker Console Page